Brussels Sprouts, Noncrossing Trees, and Parking Functions: Introduction

-We will show that for Planted Brussels Sprouts on $n$ vertices, the number of topologically distinct endstates is ${3n-3 \choose n-1}/(2n-1)$ (see entry A001764 in the OEIS), while the number of topologically distinct lines of game-play is $n^{n-2}$ (see entry A000272 in the OEIS).
-We prove this by showing that the endstates are in bijection with noncrossing spanning trees while lines of play are in bijection with parking functions.
+We will show that for Planted Brussels Sprouts on $n$ labeled vertices, the number of topologically distinct endstates is ${3n-3 \choose n-1}/(2n-1)$ (see entry A001764 in the OEIS), while the number of topologically distinct lines of game-play is $n^{n-2}$ (see entry A000272 in the OEIS).
+For instance, for $n=3$ there are three topologically distinct endstates and three topologically distinct lines of play, while for $n=4$ there are twelve topologically distinct endstates and sixteen topologically distinct lines of play.
+We prove the two formulas by showing that the endstates are in bijection with noncrossing spanning trees while lines of play are in bijection with parking functions.